joaoguidev/dev-portfolio/README.md

 ### Technologies Used:

-- **Remix**: Provides a solid foundation for building web applications with a focus on performance and developer experience.
+- **Remix**:  Full stack web framework that provides a solid foundation for building web applications with a focus on performance and developer experience.
 - **Supabase**: PostgreSQL open-source alternative to Firebase.
 It is scalable, secure and also offers auth solutions.
 - **openAi API**: Embedding generation using OpenAI's "text-embedding-3-small" model.
 Enabling semantic context with "GPT-3.5-turbo" and pgVector makes it possible to perform similarity searches in a PostgreSQL databases (Supabase) using embeddings.
 - **pgVector**: Open-source vector similarity search tool for PostgreSQL databases.